 After just one year my wife and son have decided to stay at home in England and I have returned with my youngest daughter who will complete the second year of her GCSE’s, and I will find another NGO to work for.

 I will be leaving Phnom Penh on 24th June 2014 to return to the Isle of Wight.
 My time in Cambodia has ( for now ) come to an end.
 I have no job to go home to but look forward to seeing what lies ahead !!
 Thanks for following me on this journey,…I have been amazed at what God has shown me and how He has led me 🙂

 Soon after returning to the Isle of Wight I was offered a job back at Waitrose where I worked for nearly one year but Cambodia had shaped me and I have now started a charity that gives people the opportunity to sponsor a child from the slums of Phnom Penh to go to a good school, get a good education and therefor move on in life and out of the slums.
 Please see Helping Hand Cambodia

-I finished working for Waitrose to concentrate on the charity and have had a number of jobs since including being a cleaner and a sausage maker….
+I finished working for Waitrose to concentrate on the charity and have had a number of jobs since including being a cleaner, a sausage maker and a dustman….